zsuzsaholler/bgse-dashboard-project/README.md

-bgse-workbench
+bgse-dashboard-project
 ==============

-The BGSE workbench provides a template to construct a statistical web service.
+The BGSE Dashboard project provides a simple template to construct a web service.

 The application is made up of three components.